As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

 It is never safe to look at the sun, even if you’re wearing sunglasses.
-The sun emits powerful ultraviolet rays that can damage different parts of the eye, including the cornea, the retina and the lens.
-Even the best sunglasses don’t filter 100% of UV rays.
+The sun emits powerful ultraviolet rays that can damage different parts of the eye, including the eyelids, conjunctiva, cornea, the retina and the lens.

 Sun damage to the retina is known as solar retinopathy.
 It is usually painless, so people don’t realize the damage is being done.
-Many times this can result in permanent partial vision loss.
+Often, this can result in permanent partial vision impairment.

 During a solar eclipse, when the sun is partially covered, it’s still unsafe to look at the sun unless you’re wearing a pair of certified eclipse glasses.
 Proper eclipse glasses meet the ISO 12312-2 international standard for safe viewing of the sun.